-Here’s our story of how we went from hearing about Montenegro, to buying an apartment six weeks later, to eventually immigrating there!
+Here’s our story of how we went from hearing about Montenegro, to buying an apartment six weeks later, to eventually immigrating there for two years!

 For a long time we had been looking for a second country to call home.
 It was becoming clear that South Africans needed a “plan B”.
 We had looked into countries like New Zealand, Australia, Italy, Panama and Greece…any country that would take us and where the red tape/bureaucracy was not too much of an obstacle to getting residency.
 Driving home from work one night Mike heard a radio interview, the topic – Montenegro.
 That night we started researching Montenegro and from what we saw, we were immediately motivated to purchase flights.
 It was during the peak of Covid and embassies were not issuing visas.
 Fortunately we had valid USA visas so all that was required was a negative PCR test and we were good to go.

 Three weeks later we landed in Podgorica for the start of a two-month exploration to see if we would enjoy living in Montenegro.
 We rented a self-catering apartment in Rafailovici in Budva for the first month.
 It was a charming apartment with a balcony right on the sea.
 Within days we had both decided that we wanted to live and retire here.
 We started exploring different areas and looking at properties.
 Three weeks later we bought our apartment and spent the next month getting it ready before returning to South Africa to pack up and collect out fur babies.